tj-django/django-model-subscription/README.md

 - Decouple Business logic from Models.save
 - Support for bulk actions (Not available using django signals.)
-- Use noop subscribers when `settings.SUBSCRIPTION_RUN_EXTERNAL` is `False` which prevents having to mock external service subscribers in testing, local development environments.
+- Use noop subscribers when `settings.SUBSCRIPTION_RUN_EXTERNAL` is `False` which prevents having to mock subscribers that call external services in testing, local development environments.
 - Show changes to the instance after it has been updated i.e diff's the initial state and the current state.